 If you are selling an investment property, then the gain arising between the time you bought it and the selling price less direct expenses, is subject to capital gains tax at up to 28%.

-As from 6 April 2020, this must be paid within 30 days of the sale, whereas prior to that date it was the 31 January following the year of the sale, so a very significant difference.
+Since 27 October 2021, sales of UK residential property by a UK resident individual, must be reported and paid to HMRC within 60 days of the sale, whereas prior to 6 April 2020 it this must be paid within 30 days of the sale, whereas prior to that date it was the 31 January following the year of the sale, so a very significant difference.

 The important thing to be aware of, is not just the tax, but having the information from when you purchased the house and any major improvements, so as to be able to calculate the gain.